trustle/trustle-setup/azure/cli/README.md

 Additionally, the application secret can be manually obtained from the Azure console instead of with the Azure CLI.
 In which case, skip that step.

-The Hostname of the organization in Trustle is required to configure the OAuth callback URL.
+The Trustle URL for the organization is required to configure the OAuth callback URL.

 ## Configuration